awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_service_map.md

    For more information about this view, see the following procedures\.

 1. To view the service map as a table, choose **List view** near the top of the screen\.
 In this view, you can filter and sort the nodes and alarms that are displayed on the map\.
+If you are in a monitoring account, you can filter by account ID or account label\.

 1. To see a dashboard with metrics for a specific node, select the node and then choose **View dashboard** near the bottom of the screen\.